All Right. Good Night.

 You can reserve an assistance dog space by contacting access@homemcr.org or by calling HOME’s box office on 0161 200 1500, or by dropping into the venue.

-A captioned performance of All Right.
-Good Night. will take place on Friday 7 July at 7:30pm.
+A captioned performance of All right.
+Good night. took place on Friday 7 July at 7:30pm.

-A signed performance of All Right.
-Good Night. will take place on Saturday 8 July at 7:30pm.
+BSL interpretation of All Right.
+Good Night was provided by Janet Guest on Saturday 8 July at 7:30pm.

-There is no relaxed performance currently planned for this event.
+There was no relaxed performance planned for this event.

 HOME has audio induction loop systems at the Box Office and in the cinemas and theatres.
 Sennheiser infra-red amplification is available in HOME’s theatres.
 Visitors can request a headset or receiver for these services from the Box Office.